ng-okevin's Angular ch.5 - Forms

 To reference all these properties though, the form and input directives need to

-attribute to register it into scope.
+be given a name attribute to register it into scope.
 We can then use

 these properties to drive form interaction and behavior.